Wyoming Interactive Logo

 • High levels of accessibility

-• GEO favours conversational, user-centric language over keyword optimized, formal copy.
+• GEO favors conversational, user-centric language over highly formal, keyword-heavy copy

-• The focus should be on providing genuine use to the target audience.
+• The focus should be on providing genuine value to the target audience

-• Tables, bullet points and images are crawled well and favoured by AI search engines.
+• Tables, bullet points, and images are crawled effectively and favored by AI search engines

-• Having a strong brand presence across third party sites such as YouTube, LinkedIn and Reddit boosts authority in the eyes of AI search engines.
+• A strong brand presence across third-party sites such as YouTube, LinkedIn, and Reddit boosts authority in the eyes of AI search engines

 The bottom line

-AI usage, whether for operational efficiency or for consumer search, is only going to continue to rise.
-Combining SEO and GEO strategically can help you build on your existing optimization efforts and avoid missing out on all-important conversions.
+AI usage will continue to rise, whether for operational efficiency or consumer search.
+Combining SEO and GEO strategically can help you build on existing optimization efforts and avoid missing out on critical conversions.

-Putting the correct processes in place for content production and website performance now can help you stay ahead of the competition, and continue to reach your customers on the future – no matter where they search.
+Putting the right processes in place for content production and website performance now will help you stay ahead of the competition and continue to reach your customers in the future, no matter where they search.

 learn more